deephaven/vscode-deephaven/docs/quickstart.md

 ![Connect to Community Server](./images/dhc-connect-to-server.gif)

 A new connection will show up in the "CONNECTIONS" tree, and the "PANELS" should show any variables exposed on the connection.
+To disconnect, hover over the connection item and click the trash icon.

 ## Configuration